grafana/mimir/docs/sources/configuration/config-file-reference.md

     # CLI flag: -frontend.grpc-client-config.backoff-retries
     [max_retries: <int> | default = 10]

-  # Enable TLS in the GRPC client.
-This flag needs to be enabled when any other
+  # [advanced] Enable TLS in the GRPC client.
+This flag needs to be enabled when
-  # TLS flag is set.
-If set to false, insecure connection to gRPC server will be
+  # any other TLS flag is set.
+If set to false, insecure connection to gRPC
-  # used.
+  # server will be used.
   # CLI flag: -frontend.grpc-client-config.tls-enabled
   [tls_enabled: <boolean> | default = false]

-  # Path to the client certificate file, which will be used for authenticating
+  # [advanced] Path to the client certificate file, which will be used for
-  # with the server.
+  # authenticating with the server.
 Also requires the key path to be configured.
   # CLI flag: -frontend.grpc-client-config.tls-cert-path
   [tls_cert_path: <string> | default = ""]

-  # Path to the key file for the client certificate.
-Also requires the client
+  # [advanced] Path to the key file for the client certificate.
+Also requires
-  # certificate to be configured.
+  # the client certificate to be configured.
   # CLI flag: -frontend.grpc-client-config.tls-key-path
   [tls_key_path: <string> | default = ""]

-  # Path to the CA certificates file to validate server certificate against.
-If
+  # [advanced] Path to the CA certificates file to validate server certificate
-  # not set, the host's root CA certificates are used.
+  # against.
+If not set, the host's root CA certificates are used.
   # CLI flag: -frontend.grpc-client-config.tls-ca-path
   [tls_ca_path: <string> | default = ""]

-  # Override the expected name on the server certificate.
+  # [advanced] Override the expected name on the server certificate.
   # CLI flag: -frontend.grpc-client-config.tls-server-name
   [tls_server_name: <string> | default = ""]

-  # Skip validating server certificate.
+  # [advanced] Skip validating server certificate.
   # CLI flag: -frontend.grpc-client-config.tls-insecure-skip-verify
   [tls_insecure_skip_verify: <boolean> | default = false]

-# Name of network interface to read address from.
-This address is sent to
+# [advanced] Name of network interface to read address from.
+This address is
-# query-scheduler and querier, which uses it to send the query response back to
+# sent to query-scheduler and querier, which uses it to send the query response
-# query-frontend.
+# back to query-frontend.
 # CLI flag: -frontend.instance-interface-names
 [instance_interface_names: <list of string> | default = [eth0 en0]]

-# IP address to advertise to querier (via scheduler) (resolved via interfaces by
+# [advanced] IP address to advertise to querier (via scheduler) (resolved via
-# default).
+# interfaces by default).
 # CLI flag: -frontend.instance-addr
 [address: <string> | default = ""]

-# Port to advertise to querier (via scheduler) (defaults to
+# [advanced] Port to advertise to querier (via scheduler) (defaults to
 # server.grpc-listen-port).
 # CLI flag: -frontend.instance-port
 [port: <int> | default = 0]